teyinlml/minliangliu.github.io/_pages/teaching.md

 * **M. Liu**, H. Dong, X. Lou, G. Iannucci, E.P.
 Chen, B.G.
 Leshnower, and W. Sun.
 2020. *Journal of Biomechanical Engineering*. [[Link](https://asmedigitalcollection.asme.org/biomechanical/article/142/11/111002/1086084/A-Novel-Anisotropic-Failure-Criterion-With)]

 C2.
-A probabilistic and anisotropic failure metric based on Tsai-Hill theory.
+A probabilistic and anisotropic failure metric based on the Tsai-Hill theory.
 * We developed a novel probabilistic and anisotropic failure metric for ATAA risk assessment.
 Uniaxial tensile tests were performed using aortic tissue samples of 84 ATAA patients, from which a joint probability distribution of the anisotropic wall strengths was obtained.
 An anisotropic failure probability (FP) metric based on the Tsai-Hill (TH) failure criterion was subsequently derived.
 The novel FP metric, which incorporates uncertainty and anisotropy of failure properties, can be evaluated given wall stresses.
 For method validation, “ground-truth” risks of additional 41 ATAA patients were numerically-reconstructed using matching CT images and tissue testing data.

 <p align="center">